manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 19. In the **Phone** window, enter the 6 digit verification code in the **Enter code** field and then select **Next**.

-20. This takes you back to the **Microsoft Authenticator**, Select the **I want to set up a different method** option at the bottom of the page.
+20. This takes you back to the **Microsoft Authenticator** window.
+Select the **I want to set up a different method** option at the bottom of the page.

 21. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Email**, and then select **Confirm**.